 Action: Hybrid blowback/locked-breech system

 Sights: Fiber optic.
-Orange rear, green front.
+Orange rear sight, green front sight.

 Trigger Pull: 3 lbs (as measured)